abpframework/abp/docs/en/Community-Articles/2023-07-03-Image-Compression-And-Resize/POST.md

 ## Demo: Image Compression and Resize

 The best way to see what ABP's Image Manipulation System is capable of is to see it in action.
-Thus, we can create a simple application that basically allow us to upload, search and display images.
+Thus, we can create a simple application that basically allows us to upload, search and display images.

 ### Creating a New ABP Solution